-Currently, this neurofeedback certification is offered only for those who are working and living in the United States and Canada.
-This certification path has no specific educational prerequisites and requires a licensed and BCIA certified supervisor to guide and take responsibility for their work in accordance with state law.
+Currently, this neurofeedback certification is offered only for those who are working and living in the United States and Canada and who are currently working for a licensed and BCIA certified professional who is providing legal supervision.
+This certification path has no specific educational prerequisites.
 Applicants for Technician Certification should be aware that:

 - This program is intended for individuals who are already employed as neurofeedback technicians; however anyone is permitted to begin training.

-- Applicants must pass the same rigorous certification exam that we administer to candidates who possess at least a BA/BS degree.
+- Applicants must pass the same rigorous certification exam that we administer to candidates pursuing the clinical certification.

-- Technicians must be supervised by those who are legally able to supervise non-licensed personnel, and must work within their supervisor’s specific scope of practice.
+- Technicians must be legally supervised by those who are BCIA certified in neurofeedback, licensed and legally able to supervise non-licensed personnel, and must work within their supervisor’s specific scope of practice.

 - Should the employment change, the certification is no longer valid until the technician can once again demonstrate current employment in accordance to the standards as outlined above.

 - Technicians names are not listed on our provider directory.

 The following are the basic requirements for Technician Certification:

 - Didactic education course covering the 36-hour BCIA Blueprint of Knowledge statements from a regionally-accredited academic institution or a BCIA-accredited training program.